Cerebro

-Cerebro (/səˈriːbroʊ/; Spanish for "brain", from Latin cerebrum) is a fictional device appearing in American comic books published by Marvel Comics.
+Cerebro (/səˈriːbroʊ/; brain; from Latin cerebrum 'brain') is a fictional device appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist Jack Kirby, the device first appeared in X-Men #7 (September 1964).
 Cerebro is a device used by the X-Men, primarily by their leader, Professor Charles Xavier, to detect and locate humans, particularly mutants.
 It was originally created by Professor X and Magneto, and later upgraded by Hank McCoy / Beast.

 Concept and creation

 Cerebro in X-Men #7 (September, 1964 Marvel Comics).
 Art by Jack Kirby.

 Cerebro first appeared in X-Men #7 (September 1964), created by Stan Lee and Jack Kirby.
 Professor Jeffrey J. Kripal, in his 2011 book Mutants and Mystics: Science Fiction, Superhero Comics, and the Paranormal, calls Cerebro "a piece of psychotronics" and describes it as "a spiderlike, Kirby-esque system of machines and wires that transmitted extrasensory data into Professor Xavier's private desk in another room".
 Kripal notes that Cerebro made multiple subsequent central appearances, including Giant-Size X-Men #1 (1975), where Cerebro senses and locates a supermutant across the globe, resulting in the recreation of the X-Men team.